mockito/mockito-scala/README.md

 If for some reason we want to have a mock that is not reset automatically while using this trait, then it should be created via the companion object of `org.mockito.MockitoSugar` so is not tracked by this mechanism

-## Idiomatic Syntax
+## Idiomatic Mockito

-By adding the trait `org.mockito.IdiomaticSyntax` you get access to some improved methods in the API, so now, simple but very frequent actions can be writen in a more natural way
+By adding the trait `org.mockito.IdiomaticMockito` you get access to some improved methods in the API

+This API is heavily inspired on Scalatest's Matchers, so if have used them, you'll find it very familiar

 Here we can see the old syntax on the left and the new one on the right